renatomaia/coutil/doc/manual.md

 ### `socket:accept ()`

-Suspends the execution of the calling coroutine until passive socket `socket` accepts a new connection.
+[Await function](#await) that awaits until passive socket `socket` accepts a new connection.

 This operation is only available for passive sockets.

-Returns a new stream socket for the accepted connection in case of success.
+Returns a new stream socket for the accepted connection.
-Otherwise it returns `nil` plus an error message.